sdivakarrajesh/EnList-Electron-App/README.md

 # EnList-Electron-App
 A Typical Shopping List application build with ElectronJS

-## Instructions
+# Instructions

 ## Running Locally

-Install node.js
+- Install node.js
-Clone the repository and browse into it using PowerShell(for windows) or Terminal(for Mac or Linux) Then
+- Clone the repository and browse into it using PowerShell(for windows) or Terminal(for Mac or Linux)
+- Then,
 ```
 npm install
 npm start